diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 == Problem Statement

-Class pollution is a novel type of vulnerability in Python, that allows attackers to surgically mutate variables in a Python application in order to alter the execution flow of said applications.
+Class pollution is a novel type of vulnerability in Python that allows attackers to surgically mutate variables in a Python application in order to alter the execution flow of said applications.
 To successfully exploit a class pollution vulnerability,